-- 1. (1) This Schedule provides for an exception to the requirement to self-isolate on arrival in the Bailiwick set out in regulation 5(1) - (a) in respect only of - (i) persons of 12 years and over who elect to take part in the reduced self-isolation option within the meaning of that term in this Schedule, and - (ii) children under 12 years in respect of whom requirements are imposed under this Schedule in the circumstances set out in paragraph 6, and - (b) to the extent only set out in this Schedule. - (2) A person who has elected to take part in the reduced self-isolation option is referred to herein as a "Relevant Person". - (3) For the avoidance of doubt, a person may elect to take part in the reduced self-isolation option on the States of Guernsey Travel Tracker website. - (4) For the avoidance of doubt -
+1. (1) This Schedule provides for an exception to the requirement to self-isolate on arrival in the Bailiwick set out in regulation 5(1) -

+- (a) in respect only of - (i) persons of 12 years and over who elect to takepart in the reduced self-isolation option withinthe meaning of that term in this Schedule, and - (ii) children under 12 years in respect of whom requirements are imposed under this Schedule in the circumstances set out in paragraph 6, and - (b) to the extent only set out in this Schedule.

+(2) A person who has elected to take part in the reduced selfisolation option is referred to herein as a "Relevant Person".

+(3) For the avoidance of doubt, a person may elect to take part in the reduced self-isolation option on the States of Guernsey Travel Tracker website.

+(4) For the avoidance of doubt -

-(a) a person not wishing to take part in the reduced selfisolation option must self-isolate pursuant to, and in accordance with, the requirement imposed by regulation 5(1), and will not be required to undertake that test, but he or she will be required to self-isolate pursuant to, and in accordance with, the requirement imposed by regulation 5(1);
+- (a) a person not wishing to take part in the reduced selfisolation option must self-isolate pursuant to, and in accordance with, the requirement imposed by regulation 5(1), and - (b) a person who - (i) elects to take part in the reduced self-isolation option, and - (ii) subsequently decides that he or she does not wish to take a test for COVID-19, will not be required to undertake that test, but he or she will be required to self-isolate pursuant to, and in accordance with, the requirement imposed by regulation 5(1);